 Holiday Home Sales: Yes!
 You Should List Your Home for Sale in Winter

 Fight the urge to hunker down this winter and wait until spring blooms to put your house on the East Bay real estate market.
+You can still get top dollar with wintertime holiday home sales.

 Sure, spring is the most popular time to list a home for sale, but limiting yourself to a particular season could mean leaving money on the table.